 We take pride in delivering results for our clients, whether that result is securing a development / environmental consent, the successful institution or defence of criminal, civil or judicial proceedings in the District, Circuit, High, Appeal, or Supreme Court, or resolving a dispute with competitors, dealing with regulators or objectors to projects.

 Our Group is headed by the highly experienced and respected partner, Deborah Spence, who is also Co-Head of our Food & Drink Group and a founding member of the firm’s Health and Safety Group.
 Deborah has more than 15 years’ regulatory, transactional and major infrastructure development experience in this practice area and is widely recognised for her strategic thinking, which she applies to particularly good effect in litigation disruption, injunction, judicial review and regulatory defence work as well as legislative drafting projects for clients.

-The indefatigable Prof. Yvonne Scannell, consultant, continues to share her unrivalled expertise with the Group.
-Yvonne is acknowledged as the leading authority in Ireland in this practice area and her in-depth knowledge of EU environmental law has prompted her to be invited to lecture EU and Chinese judges on existing and emerging environmental issues.
-Yvonne has the uncanny ability to get to the essence of a problem and to help clients find the best solutions for resolution of that problem.
+Prof. Yvonne Scannell, consultant, shares her unrivalled expertise with the Group.
+Yvonne is acknowledged as the leading authority in Ireland in environment and planning law and her in-depth knowledge of EU environmental law has caused her to be invited to lecture EU and Chinese judges on existing and emerging environmental issues and to be appointed by the Irish Government to the European Nuclear Energy Tribunal.
+Yvonne has the uncanny ability to get to the essence of a problem and to help clients find the best solutions.

 - The delivery of private as well as public strategic infrastructure development